Reamuji/toConstMove-SPWN/README.md

 the actual code skip a lot of step for efficiency, but that basically how it's work

-### Why can't you use it on another trigger
+### Why i can't use it on other trigger ?

 **Short answer :**
 trigger behavior

 **Long answer :**
 when activating a bunch of trigger with same type and same group target, only move trigger would stack the value.
-other trigger would just execute one trigger, you need to assign multiple group to an obj for other trigger.
+other trigger would just execute one trigger,maybe randomly chosen, idk. you need to assign multiple group to the target obj to do it.
-while it's still more group efficient than to_const, the function would be complicated to make and use
+even though it's still more group efficient than to_const, the function would be complicated to make and use
-it just not practical